Designing Visual Information

 Avoid glare:

 Don’t use pure white (#FFFFFF) for text, backgrounds, or large areas.
 Pure white creates glare in vehicle cabins, especially in low-light conditions.
 Instead, use light greys like #E6E6E6 for light-colored text and elements.
-This maintains high contrast while reducing glare.

 Choose the right background approach